wollemia/md/md3_AC.md

 Affects a younger age group.
 3 variants = behavioural, non-fluent primary progressive aphasia, semantic primary progressive aphasia.
 * Associated with some forms of motor neuron disease

+## Falls

+You want to characterise why someone fell, and what puts them at risk of falling again.
+* History of falls
+* Medications: worst are benzodiazepines, SSRIs, sedatives and hypnotics.
+Polypharmacy also bad.
+Check BP and doses of  antihypertensives.
+* Gait and balance
+* Cognition
+* Lower limb joint function
+* Neurological impairment
+* Muscle strength
+* HR and rhythm
+* Postural hypotention
+* Feet and footwear
+* Environmental hazards

+If head trauma, neurology, anticoagulation, consider CT brain.

+### Gait disturbances

+Break into low-level, mid level and high level gait disorders.

 ## Legal Aspects of ageing